Git-Sarah07/data_analyst_SarahP/README.md

 - Methodology:
 -  Current State Assessment:
-o   Conduct a thorough analysis of current data sources, workflows, and existing data quality challenges. o   Identify the key datasets that significantly impact business operations and decision-making.
+   Conduct a thorough analysis of current data sources, workflows, and existing data quality challenges.
+   Identify the key datasets that significantly impact business operations and decision-making.
 -   Data Profiling:
-o   Utilize data profiling tools to assess the quality of identified datasets, focusing on completeness, uniqueness, validity, consistency, and accuracy. o   Document findings to highlight areas requiring immediate attention.
+  Utilize data profiling tools to assess the quality of identified datasets, focusing on completeness, uniqueness, validity, consistency, and accuracy.
+  Document findings to highlight areas requiring immediate attention.
--    Establish Data Quality Metrics: o   Define clear data quality metrics and key performance indicators (KPIs) to evaluate and track data quality over time, such as error rates, duplicate records, and compliance with data standards.
+-    Establish Data Quality Metrics:
+  Define clear data quality metrics and key performance indicators (KPIs) to evaluate and track data quality over time, such as error rates, duplicate records, and compliance with data standards.
 -    Data Cleansing Processes:
    Develop and implement procedures for data cleansing, which may include:
-§  Removing duplicates and correcting errors.
+  Removing duplicates and correcting errors.
-§  Standardizing data formats and values.
+  Standardizing data formats and values.
-§  Filling in missing values using appropriate imputation techniques.
+  Filling in missing values using appropriate imputation techniques.
--  Validation Rules and Procedures: o   Set up validation rules for new data entries to reduce the risk of poor-quality data being introduced into the system. o   Create data entry guidelines to promote consistency and accuracy.
+-  Validation Rules and Procedures:
+  Set up validation rules for new data entries to reduce the risk of poor-quality data being introduced into the system.
+  Create data entry guidelines to promote consistency and accuracy.
 -  Monitoring and Reporting:
-o   Implement monitoring tools and dashboards that provide real-time data quality metrics and alerts for significant deviations. o   Schedule regular reports to review data quality trends and performance against established KPIs.
+  Implement monitoring tools and dashboards that provide real-time data quality metrics and alerts for significant deviations.
+  Schedule regular reports to review data quality trends and performance against established KPIs.

 -   Tools and Technologies:
 ·      AWS services including